LTruijens/powershell-gac/Get-GacAssembly.md

 # Get-GacAssembly

-Gets the assemblies in the GAC
+Gets the assemblies in the GAC.
+Assemblies can be filterd by Name, Version, Culture, PublicKeyToken or ProcessArchitecture.

 ## SYNTAX
 ```powershell